James Butler (boxer): Biography

-Murder of Sam Kellerman and conviction
+Killing of Sam Kellerman

 On October 12, 2004, writer Sam Kellerman (brother of sports analyst Max Kellerman) was killed at his apartment in Los Angeles.
-His body was not found until October 17.
+Kellerman died of blunt-force trauma to the head, and his body was not found until October 17.
 Butler was considered a suspect since he had been friends with Kellerman for over 10 years.

 On October 20, Butler, accompanied by a lawyer, sought treatment for his alleged bipolar disorder.

 Butler was arrested for the Kellerman murder on October 27.
 Two days later, he pleaded not guilty to murder and arson.
 He was held on $1.25 million bail.
-Prosecutors claimed that Butler, the only suspect in the case, repeatedly struck Kellerman in the head with a hammer then torched Kellerman's Hollywood, California apartment in an attempted cover-up.
+Prosecutors claimed that Butler, the only suspect in the case, repeatedly struck Kellerman in the head with a hammer, then torched Kellerman's Hollywood, California apartment in an attempted cover-up.

 On July 8, 2005, a Los Angeles judge ruled there was sufficient evidence for Butler to stand trial on charges of murder and arson.

 On March 27, 2006, Butler pleaded guilty to voluntary manslaughter and arson in the 2004 death of Kellerman.
 On April 5, Butler was sentenced to 29 years and four months in prison by Superior Court Judge Michael Pastor, according to Deputy Public Defender Jack Keenan.

 Prosecutors speculated Butler was having relationship issues with his girlfriend while also struggling to revive his boxing career when Kellerman asked Butler to move out.
-A disagreement ensued on how long Butler could stay when he picked up a hammer and killed Kellerman then torched his house.
+A disagreement ensued on how long Butler could stay when he picked up a hammer and killed Kellerman, then torched his house.